 The school equality scheme is reviewed alongside the School Development Plan (SDP) and the implementation of success criteria is monitored within the school's self-evaluation and other review processes.
 Following this regular impact assessment, the whole equality scheme is reviewed at least every three years.

-Commitment to publish
+Commitment to publish the policy

 We are committed to sharing information about our equality scheme as broadly as appropriate.
-To this end, we will produce an annual update consisting of impact assessment results, progress made, refinements, amendments and new actions.

 Commitment to action - responsibilities